aolivier23/skyline/README.md

 ##TODO

-- I sometimes get a circular pattern of black spots on textures from about 2-3 units away.
-I think a similar visual artifact was caused by a bad choice for epsilon in gdmlRaytrace.
-I couldn't find the commit in gdmlRaytrace on a first pass.
-- Anything at a z behind the camera's position is a little darker and has weird shadows.
-Sounds like some z-dependent part of the reflection algorithm going wrong.
 - A real lens system.
 Will be much easier to debug before I reintroduce camera jitter.
 - Camera jitter on the GPU instead of the CPU.
 I think it would be a lot less jarring if each pixel shook independently.
   I think I'm going to lose first intersection reuse when I upgrade my camera model to simulate a lens anyway.